Collecting Social Security Disability Benefits After A Stroke

 After a stroke, it may take time to assess the extent of your disability.
 Keep a record of symptoms and disabilities, and track them to prepare a social security disability claim.
 You may qualify for Social Security Disability Income if you’ll be out of work for at least a year.

 According to the Social Security Administration (SSA), a stroke is a medical condition that could qualify a person for a disability benefit depending on the severity of the event, type of post-stroke limitations you have, and how long limitations are expected to last.

-If you have suffered a stroke and the after-effects are expected to prevent you from working substantially for at least a year, you should file an application for Social Security Disability benefits.
-Medical care, diagnostic tests such as brain scans, lab tests, medication, and physician examinations will be needed to help you recover, and a monthly benefit check could help with your daily living costs, as well as, other health-related expenses.
+If you have suffered a stroke and the after-effects are expected to prevent you from working substantially for at least a year or it is not known when you may be able to return to work, you should file an application for Social Security Disability benefits.
+Medical care, diagnostic tests such as brain scans, lab tests, medication, and physician examinations will be needed to help prove your claim.
+A monthly benefit check could help with your daily living costs, as well as, health-related expenses.